 - Stress due to repetitive work

 If a nerve is pinched for just a short time, typically there’s no permanent damage.
 Once the pressure is alleviated, nerve function returns to normal.
 However, if the pressure persists, you could experience chronic pain and permanent nerve damage.

-A thorough examination helps us identify areas of your spine where spinal bones are stuck and not moving correctly.
-Then, we give them a precise little nudge called a chiropractic adjustment.
-Your body uses this energy to right itself as nerve irritation is reduced.
+A comprehensive examination helps us pinpoint areas of your spine where spinal bones are stuck and not moving correctly.
+Then, we give them a chiropractic adjustment.
+Your body uses this energy to correct itself as nerve irritation is reduced.